vishakha-ramani/inferno-autoscaler/hack/deploy-llmd+wva-openshift-README.md

 - Model download timeout

-- Inappropriate SLOs for the deployed model and GPU types: update the `service-classes-config` ConfigMap with appropriate SLOs given the model and employed GPU type.
+- Inappropriate SLOs for the deployed model and GPU types: update the `SLO_TPOT` and `SLO_TTFT` variables with appropriate SLOs given the model and employed GPU type

 ## Post-Deployment